What is the flu?

 The influenza syndromic surveillance report is updated twice a week between April and October, and less frequently during the warmer months.

-7 ways to fight the flu
+What are the best ways to fight the flu?

 Follow these easy tips to help prevent the spread of flu.